fufuok/utils/xsync/DOC.md

 func (m *Map) Store(key string, value interface{})
 ```

-Store sets the value for a key\.
+Store sets the value for a key.

 ## type MapOf

-MapOf is like a Go map\[string\]V but is safe for concurrent use by multiple goroutines without additional locking or coordination\.
-It follows the interface of sync\.Map\.
+MapOf is like a Go map\[string\]V but is safe for concurrent use by multiple goroutines without additional locking or coordination.
+It follows the interface of sync.Map.

-A MapOf must not be copied after first use\.
+A MapOf must not be copied after first use.

 MapOf uses a modified version of Cache\-Line Hash Table \(CLHT\) data structure: https://github.com/LPD-EPFL/CLHT

-CLHT is built around idea to organize the hash table in cache\-line\-sized buckets\, so that on all modern CPUs update operations complete with at most one cache\-line transfer\.
-Also\, Get operations involve no write to memory\, as well as no mutexes or any other sort of locks\.
-Due to this design\, in all considered scenarios MapOf outperforms sync\.Map\.
+CLHT is built around idea to organize the hash table in cache\-line\-sized buckets, so that on all modern CPUs update operations complete with at most one cache\-line transfer.
+Also, Get operations involve no write to memory, as well as no mutexes or any other sort of locks.
+Due to this design, in all considered scenarios MapOf outperforms sync.Map.

-One important difference with sync\.Map is that only string keys are supported\.
-That's because Golang standard library does not expose the built\-in hash functions for interface\{\} values\.
+One important difference with sync.Map is that only string keys are supported.
+That's because Golang standard library does not expose the built\-in hash functions for interface\{\} values.

 ```go
 type MapOf[V any] struct {